Resources for Families

 For more information, contact Jessie Meltsner at firstname.lastname@example.org or 231-7806.

-Each November, the VT Women's Center, Graduate Student Assembly and Graduate School team up to sponsor the free Donate and Swap in the Graduate Life Center multipurpose room.
+Each November, the VT Women's Center, Graduate Student Assembly and Graduate School team up to sponsor the free Little Hokie Hand-Me-Down in the Graduate Life Center multipurpose room.
 Members of the university community and folks from the surrounding area donate new, unused, or gently used items for children ages 0-10 years.
 Donations include clothing, children's equipment, toys, diapers, bedding, formula, strollers, car seats, school supplies and more, and usually fill the multipurpose room.
-On Donate-and-Swap day, graduate students can fill a bag with donated items, and select from among larger items.
-Watch the GLC weekly email and the GLC blog for more information on the date and time of the event.
+On Hand-Me-Down day, graduate students can fill a bag with donated items, and select from among larger items.

 The work-life grant program is a partnership of the Graduate School and the university's colleges to provide up to six-weeks of paid leave to graduate assistants, graduate teaching assistants, and graduate research assistants (GAs, GTAs, GRAs,) for childbirth, adoption and major life events.